The origin of the many phrases that contain the name Jack

 For some reason, the name Jack appears in more phrases than does any other name.
 Perhaps that isn't surprising - Jack is a colloquial form of John and, for the period in which the majority of these phrases were coined, John was the most common boy's name amongst English speakers.

 Also, Jack was the generic name for the common man; a lad, a fellow, a chap.
 The Whitechapel 'Ripper' murderer of the 1880s was unknown and could have been any man, so he was given the name Jack the Ripper.

 'John' appears hardly at all in our phrases and sayings and this is probably because 'Jack' was considered the more interesting character.
 The use of 'Jack' with the meaning of 'young rogue' dates back to the 16th century.

 An early example in a form of English is found in Shakespeare's Taming of Shrew, circa 1616:

 - Jack the Lad - a self-assured young man who is a bit of a rogue.
 This is the archetypal Jack; young, roguish and male.
 See more about Jack the Lad...

 - Jack Tar - sailors coated their clothes and the ropes of their ships to make them weatherproof.
 They even smeared their hair and beards to avoid stray wisps getting caught in the rigging.
 What better name for sailors than Jack Tar?
 The generic name is found in print as early as 1709.

 - Jack of all trades - the common man, who will turn his hand to any form of work.
 See more about Jack of all trades...

 - Jack Robinson - in the phrase 'Before you can say Jack Robinson'.
-Possibly a rare example of a Jack that was a real person.
+This is a rare example of a Jack that may have been a real person.
 See more about Jack Robinson...

 - All work and no play makes Jack a dull boy - this proverbial expression has been known since 1670.